dkettchen/gender_census_2024_data/methodology.md

 - ex. "a transfemme transmasc" is a conflicting statement, you cannot be both of those things at once, they are mutually exclusive.
 This is once again a highly useless statement as it does not hint at which word is the tangible real life category that applies. (ie is this a transmasc who identifies with certain transfemme aesthetics? is this a transfemme who would have preferred to be born afab & then be transmasc about it? is it a detransitioner???
 WE HAVE NO MEANS OF KNOWING)

 - ex. what I'm calling "lesbianism for men" (ie "boy dyke", "ftm lesbian", "testo dyke", "male lesbian", etc) is a known ✨*Thing Certain Women-Only-Attracted Transmascs Insist On Doing* instead of just *Being Straight Men* bc that has *Baggage* and *Stigma*✨ 😓
-    -> There are inferences that *can* be made to an extent that say "transfemme transmasc" does not provide (this person identifies as male-aligned, is attracted to women, but does not want to ID as a str8 man, usually due to being trans-male-aligned and therefore coming from a queer afab (lesbian) background they struggle to give up)
+    -> There are inferences that *can* be made to an extent that say "transfemme transmasc" does not provide (this person identifies as explicitly not female, is attracted to women, but does not want to ID as a str8 man, usually due to being transmasc and therefore coming from a queer afab (lesbian) background they struggle to give up)

 ### Other conflicting statements

 I am not counting genital non-conformity, as common among trans people, (ie "pussyboy", "dick chick") as conflicting statements, but I will count more accessible choices like
 - facial hair one could shave off (ie "bearded lady")
-- hrt (outside of a known/claimed trans context) one had to opt into (ie "woman on T" = conflict, "hrt femboy" = known concept, will be counted as unaligned rather than male-aligned)
+- hrt (outside of a known/claimed trans context) one had to opt into (ie "woman on T" = conflict, "hrt femboy" = known concept, will be counted as unaligned rather than male-aligned, but will still be counted as conflicted towards what I'm calling "faggotry for women" as I consider it to be the transfemme equivalent of stuff like "testo dyke")
 - language one has chosen to use (ie "femboy male to female transsexual sissy", "boy dyke", etc)

 as conflicting